bazelbuild/bazel/site/docs/skylark/rules.md

 later during the execution phase to build the rule's outputs, if they are needed.

-Rules also produce and pass along information that may be useful to other rules in the form of [providers](#providers).

 ## Rule creation

 In a `.bzl` file, use the [rule](lib/globals.html#rule)